What We Do

 Doug came to Penn in 1998 and served as Director of Housing Services until 2009.
 In that role he shepherded the formation of a successful financial and operational model to support the newly created College House system.
 A double alumnus from Kent State University, Doug earned his Bachelor of Arts in Social Work/Counseling and a Master’s of Education in Higher Education Administration and, prior to coming to Penn, served there as Associate Director of Residence Services.

-William Cullina was recently named the F. Otto Haas Executive Director of the University of Pennsylvania’s Morris Arboretum.
+William Cullina is the F. Otto Haas Executive Director of the University of Pennsylvania’s Morris Arboretum.
 Under his leadership, the Arboretum is implementing a new five-year Strategic Plan, which includes finalizing and starting the implementation of the organization's new 10-year Master Plan.

 Cullina has extensive experience in public garden leadership, fundraising, education, and horticulture, and is a well-known author and lecturer.
-He is a recognized authority on North American native plants and has won several awards, including an Award of Excellence for advancing the goals of the National Garden Clubs of America.
+He is a recognized authority on North American native plants and has won several awards, including the Scott Medal and the Award of Excellence from Garden Clubs of America.

 As director of Communications and External Relations, Barbara directs strategic communications and messaging for the Division’s departments.
 She manages the relationship with internal and external media and oversees the Division’s web presence, including social media.
 She coordinates with students groups such as the Undergraduate Assembly, the Graduate and Professional Students Association and provides leadership for communications of University-wide initiatives.
 She also oversees Campus Express, which provides online and in-person access for all new students to many of the University’s essential services.